Quick Memory Tips - 5 Powerful Strategies

 There is a page on this site where you can download CueCard, free flash card software.
 You can use this software to create flash cards on your computer, which you can print out if you want or use on-screen.
 I've also created free sets of printable math flash cards you can print out to memorize basic addition, subtraction, multiplication, and division math facts.

 2. Repeat in your head.
-When listening to a lecture, the radio, or other source of audible information, repeat the information mentally as you hear it.
+When listening to a lecture, a podcast, or other source of audible information, repeat the information mentally as you hear it.
 After each sentence spoken by the instructor, for example, say the sentence back to yourself in your head.
 This doubles the number of times you hear new information, plus it makes you an active participant.

 4. Quiz yourself.
 Every time you learn something new, give yourself a quick quiz within a few minutes.
 Every few minutes, pause and force yourself to say back what you've just studied or heard.
 If you can't remember much, that means you need to go back and read or study it more closely.
 You are wasting your time if you are not actually learning the information as you go along.